Layr-Labs/hokulea/canoe/README.md

 ## 2 · EigenDA V2 (“Blazar”) Upgrade

 In EigenDA V2 the certificate (DA cert) is returned to the requester immediately after quorum attestation; the disperser no longer pessimistically bridges the certs to the L1.
-Verification is thus left as the responsibility of the rollup, which can do so optimistically to save on gas costs.
+Rollup wants to let Ethereum aware cert blob is available can use Canoe or directly verify the DA cert on Etheurem.

-## 3 · Implementation Details
+## 3 · Canoe security

 ### 3.Smart contract Verifier
 Building on the V1 contract, the new [certificate verifier](https://github.com/Layr-Labs/eigenda/blob/ee092f345dfbc37fce3c02f99a756ff446c5864a/contracts/src/periphery/cert/v2/EigenDACertVerifierV2.sol#L120) can be modeled as